drmortalwombat/oscar64/README.md

 #### Fill similar colored areas "floodfill.c"

 Draws filled random circles and fills the space using flood fill.

+#### Painting with mouse or joystick "paint.c"

+Paint on the screen with mouse or joystick.
+Keyboard 0..9 for color selection, HOME to clear the screen.

 #### 3D Function plotter "func3d.c"